foriam/AjaxSlideShow/README.md

 # AjaxSlideShow

 A small php/javascript package for websites to enabler Ajax on-demand image loading in a slide show.
 Good to add powerpoint presentations to a webpage.

+##Usage

+1. Copy all files in a folder called "pres" in the root of your website
+2. Save images with the slide number in the filename like "slide1.png" in a folder of your website (for example exported from powerpoint)
+3. Copy the content of example.php to the place on your site where the presentation should show up
+4. Adjust the settings (presentation name, the numebr of slides, the image folder path,...) in the copied code